Wes Hoolahan: International career

-After being rarely used during the Trappatoni era, Hoolahan was selected for Martin O'Neill's first game as Irish manager against Latvia.
+After being rarely used during the Trapattoni era, Hoolahan was selected for Martin O'Neill's first game as Irish manager against Latvia.
 Ireland won the game 3–0.
 Hoolahan flourished under O'Neill, picking up the Man of the Match awards against Serbia and Turkey.
 Former Norwich City teammate Anthony Pilkington called for O'Neill to build the team around Hoolahan for the Euro 2016 qualifiers.

 On 11 October 2014, despite not being used in the first qualifying game against Georgia, O'Neill restored Hoolahan to the starting 11 against the minnows Gibraltar.
 Hoolahan was heavily involved in the game with his sublime ball finding Aiden McGeady who crossed to Robbie Keane who made it 1–0.
 He then assisted Keane for the second goal and won the penalty which Keane converted to make it 3–0.
 Hoolahan scored the 7th goal which rounded off the rout and he also picked up the Man of the Match award for his brilliant performance.

 On 29 March 2015, Hoolahan started Ireland's crucial Euro 2016 qualifier against Poland in the Aviva Stadium.
 The game finished 1–1 with Hoolahan getting the assist for Shane Long's injury-time equaliser.
 Hoolahan picked up the Man of the Match award with Johnny Giles and Eamon Dunphy praising his performance.

 Hoolahan scored the first goal for Ireland at UEFA Euro 2016 in Ireland's opening group stage match against Sweden.
 He earned the Man of the Match award for his display in an eventual 1–1 draw.
 On 22 June 2016, Hoolahan came on as a substitute for James McCarthy in the 77th minute in Ireland's final Euro 2016 group game against Italy.
 He provided the assist for Robbie Brady's 85th-minute winner to send the Republic of Ireland through to the last 16.
 Moments prior to the goal, Hoolahan had had a great one-on-one chance which was saved by the Italian goalkeeper Salvatore Sirigu.
 On 8 February 2018, Hoolahan announced his retirement from international football.